 As of 2011, Florida contained the highest percentage of people over 65 (17.3%) in the U.S.

-In 2011, Florida had the highest rate of auto insurance fraud in the U.S., estimated at close to $1 billion, particularly centered in the Miami-Dade and Tampa areas.
+In 2011, auto insurance fraud in Florida was the highest in the U.S., estimated at close to $1 billion, particularly centered in the Miami-Dade and Tampa areas.

 Florida was the seventh fastest-growing state in the U.S. in the 12-month period ending July 1, 2012.

-As a result of the 2010 United States Census, Florida gained two House of Representative seats in 2012, and the legislature issued revised congressional districts that were immediately challenged in court.
+As a result of the 2010 United States Census, Florida gained two House of Representative seats in 2012.
+The legislature issued revised congressional districts in 2012, which were immediately challenged in court by supporters of the above amendments.

-In 2012, the legislature's redistricting was challenged in court on the grounds that it unfairly benefited Republican interests.
+In 2012, The legislature's redistricting was challenged in court, on the grounds that it had unfairly benefited Republican interests.

-In the 2012 presidential elections, Barack Obama carried Florida as a northern Democrat.
+In the 2012 presidential election, Barack Obama carried the state as a northern Democrat, attracting high voter turnout.

-In 2013, Florida refused to participate in providing coverage for the uninsured under the Affordable Care Act (Obamacare) and refused to accept additional Federal funding for Medicaid, leading to a high percentage of uninsured citizens.
+In 2013, Florida refused to participate in providing coverage for the uninsured under the Affordable Care Act (Obamacare) and also refused additional Federal funding for Medicaid.

-By December 2014, Florida's population exceeded 19.7 million, surpassing the population of the state of New York for the first time.
+By December 2014, Florida's population exceeded 19.7 million, surpassing the population of the state of New York for the first time, making Florida the third most populous state.

-In 2014, The Sentencing Project reported that Florida's felony disenfranchisement law resulted in over one in ten Floridians, and nearly one in four African-American Floridians, being barred from voting due to felony convictions, despite completing their sentences and parole/probation requirements.
+According to The Sentencing Project, in 2014, the effect of Florida's felony disenfranchisement law was such that more than one in ten Floridians, and nearly one in four African-American Floridians, were shut out of the polls because of felony convictions, even after completing sentences and parole/probation.

-In 2014, the Pew Research Center survey gave the religious makeup of Florida.
+The Pew Research Center survey in 2014 gave the following religious makeup of Florida, although specific details were not provided.

-On December 2, 2015, the Florida Supreme Court, by a 5–2 majority, accepted a new map of congressional districts, some of which was drawn by challengers.
-The December 2, 2015 ruling affirmed the map previously approved by Leon County Judge Terry Lewis and makes changes in South Florida.
+On December 2, 2015, the Florida Supreme Court accepted a new map of congressional districts in a 5-2 majority, some of which was drawn by challengers.
+The ruling affirmed the map previously approved by Leon County Judge Terry Lewis and made changes particularly in South Florida.

 In June 2016, a gunman killed 49 people at a gay nightclub in Orlando.

-In 2016, Florida had the highest percentage of West Indians in the United States at 4.5%, with significant populations from Haitian, Jamaican, and Bahamian ancestry.
+In 2016, Florida had the highest percentage of West Indians in the United States at 4.5%.

 In 2016, Florida spent $8,920 for each student, ranking 43rd in the U.S. in expenditures per student.

-In 2016, Florida switched back to the GOP during the presidential election, marking a shift in the state's political alignment.
+In 2016, Florida switched back to the GOP in the presidential election.

-In 2016, enrollment in Florida's public community and state colleges exceeded 813,000 students.
+In 2016, the Florida College System, comprising 28 public community and state colleges, had an enrollment exceeding 813,000 students.

-In September 2017, after Hurricane Maria devastated Puerto Rico, a large population of Puerto Ricans began moving to Florida to escape the widespread destruction.
+After Hurricane Maria devastated Puerto Rico in September 2017, a large population of Puerto Ricans began moving to Florida.

-In June 2016, a gunman killed 49 people at a gay nightclub in Orlando.
-It was the deadliest mass shooting by a single gunman in U.S. history until the 2017 Las Vegas shooting.
+In June 2016, the Orlando Nightclub Shooting was the deadliest mass shooting by a single gunman in U.S. history until the 2017 Las Vegas shooting.

 In February 2018, 17 people were killed in a school shooting at Stoneman Douglas High School in Parkland, Florida, leading to new gun control regulations.

-As of 2019, Florida has been the recipient of the largest number of out-of-state movers in the country.
+As of 2019, Florida was the recipient of the largest number of out-of-state movers in the country.

-During the 2019 academic year, 346,604 students attended one of Florida's twelve state universities.
+During the 2019 academic year, 346,604 students attended one of the twelve universities in the State University System of Florida.

-As of 2020, three Florida universities were among the top 10 largest universities by enrollment in the United States: The University of Central Florida in Orlando (2nd), the University of Florida in Gainesville (4th), and Florida International University in Miami (8th).
+As of 2020, three Florida universities are among the top 10 largest universities by enrollment in the United States: University of Central Florida, University of Florida, and Florida International University.

 By the 2020 census, Florida's population increased to 21,538,187.